dooboolab-community/react-native-iap/README.md

 ## Purchase
 > The flow of the `purchase` has been renewed by the founding in [issue #307](https://github.com/dooboolab/react-native-iap/issues/307).
 I've decided to redesign this `purchase flow` not relying on the `promises` or `callback`.
 There are some reasons not to approach in this way.
-1. There may be more than one reponses when requesting a payment.
+1. There may be more than one responses when requesting a payment.
 2. The purchase responses are `asynchronuous` which means request that's made beforehand may not complete at first.
 3. The purchase may be pended and hard to track what has been done ([example](https://github.com/dooboolab/react-native-iap/issues/307#issuecomment-447745027)).
 4. Billing flow is more like and `events` rather than `callback` pattern.